Christmas turkey, fruitcake rocketing toward space station

 CAPE CANAVERAL, Fla.
-(AP) — Christmas turkey is rocketing toward the International Space Station, along with cranberry sauce, candied yams and the obligatory fruitcake.
+(AP) — Christmas turkey rocketed toward the International Space Station on Wednesday, along with cranberry sauce, candied yams and the obligatory fruitcake.

-SpaceX launched the holiday shipment on a Falcon 9 rocket, which pierced the clear, chilly sky.
-The first-stage booster aimed for a touchdown on land back at Cape Canaveral, once its job was done, but ended up smashing into the Atlantic Ocean instead.
+The SpaceX rocket booster missed its landing zone on the ground, however, and fell into the sea, just offshore.

+Groans filled SpaceX Mission Control in Hawthorne, California, as live video showed the booster spinning out of control, still high above Cape Canaveral.
+It was the company’s first missed ground landing, although it has overshot floating barges plenty of times in the past, a tougher thing to pull off.

-A SpaceX commentator called it a “bummer,” but noted it was secondary to the main mission of getting the Dragon capsule to orbit.
-It was the first missed landing at Cape Canaveral.
+A SpaceX commentator called it a “bummer,” but noted it was secondary to the Falcon 9 rocket’s main mission of getting the Dragon capsule to orbit.

 Most Read Local Stories